Advanced Manufacturing Engineering Certificate (Multiskill) Level 3 (Year One)

 Assessment is assignment based throughout the year using a range of assessment methods e.g. report writing, questions and answers, presentations, teamworking activities, practical activities to demonstrate understanding and competency, and essays.

 You will complete approximately three assignments for each unit throughout the year, and every assignment contributes to your final grade.
 Achievement of the assignments throughout the year builds up your Pass, Merit and Distinction criteria.
+You will achieve a single grade of Pass, Merit or Distinction for the overall course.

 Good course combinations